 Phoenix Elder Financial Abuse Lawyers

 Many senior citizens rely on caregivers, friends and family to help them manage their financial affairs.
 These people are entrusted with the savings that a person has accumulated over the course of his or her life.
 Most take the responsibility to pay bills on time and otherwise manage senior citizens' financial affairs very seriously.
 However, some betray the trust bestowed upon them and take advantage of other people to benefit themselves.
 If elder financial abuse is not detected early, it can cause extreme financial and emotional hardship for the victims and their families.
-If you know or suspect that a senior citizen is being taken advantage of financially, the Phoenix elder abuse lawyers at Breyer Law Offices, P.C., can help.
+If you know or suspect that a senior citizen is being taken advantage of financially, the Phoenix elder abuse lawyers at The Husband & Wife Law Team, want to help.

 When someone abuses the trust of a person who can no longer manage his or her finances and steals from that person, our elder abuse attorneys can help.
 It is critically important to take immediate action before the thief is alerted of an investigation.
 Elder financial abuse can be quite difficult to detect as, in most cases, the victim trusts the individual.
 It is common for this type of abuse to go on undetected for years, which makes it especially reprehensible.
 Since the abuser is usually the only person handling the victim's finances, the victim has no idea he or she is being taken advantage of until it is too late.
 Types of elder financial abuse include the following: